 A student may seek a review of a decision made under this policy.
-All appeals must be made in writing within 14 days of the decision, setting out the grounds of appeal.
+All appeals must be made in writing, setting out the grounds of appeal.

 An appeal from a decision to suspend a student must be made to the Principal.
-The appeal will be considered by the PB4L/Discipline Committee and a final decision made.

-An appeal from a decision to expel a student must be made to the Seventh-day Adventist Schools Victoria (ASV) Education Director at 141 Central Rd Nunawading 3131 or 03 9264 7730.
+An appeal from a decision to expel a student must be made to the Adventist Schools Victoria (ASV) Education Director at 141 Central Rd Nunawading 3131 or 03 9264 7730.